If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 Summary

-If you regularly enjoy Thai iced tea and don’t want to give it up while pregnant you can rest assured that in moderation you will not harm yourself or your baby.
-It is important, however, to limit your intake to 1 tea per day in line with the guidance on how much caffeine and sugar pregnant women should consume per day.
+If you regularly enjoy Thai iced tea and don’t want to give it up while pregnant, you can rest assured that in moderation, you will not harm yourself or your baby.
+It is essential, however, to limit your intake to one cup of tea per day in line with the guidance on how much caffeine and sugar pregnant women should consume per day.

-If you are worried about the processing of commercial iced tea and want a healthier version with fewer preservatives, you can make your own Thai iced tea at home using the recipe featured in this article.
+If you are worried about the processing of commercial iced tea and want a healthier version with fewer preservatives, you can make your own Thai iced tea at home using the recipe featured in this article or avoid Thai iced tea altogether.